codersyl/mess/MySQL_mosh/notes.md

 	p_state CHAR(2)
 )
 BEGIN
-	IF p_state IS NULL THEN
+	IF p_state IS NULL THEN -- here!
 		SELECT * FROM sql_invoicing.clients c;
 	ELSE SELECT * FROM sql_invoicing.clients c WHERE c.state = p_state;
 	END IF;